 We focus on 5G edge scenarios, including on-carrier and enterprise premises.
-Technical internals of Telco core networks and webscalers are not included unless necessary.
-Figure 1 shows the scope of the paper.
-Edge access types in the shaded area are not included.
-The paper refers to edge end user applications in a general sense without going into detail.
+References to edge end-user applications are made in the general sense, without going into detail.
+Technical internals of Telco core networks and major cloud providers ("webscalers", or "hyperscalers") are included as required to illustrate important issues.
+Figure 1 below shows the scope of the paper; edge access types in the greyed-out area are not included.

-The term "MEC" (Multi-access Edge Computing) is not specifically defined by any standards bodies.
-However, it is widely used for various things in edge computing today.
-In this paper, we use the term "MEC" to refer to "Edge Computing in/at the access network".
-We use the term "5G MEC" as a subset of MEC focusing on 5G access.
-Also, in this paper the terms "Telco 5G Edge" and "5G MEC" are interchangeable.
+We use the term "MEC" (Multi-access Edge Computing) as a general term for "Edge Computing in/at the access network", following the lead of many other edge computing projects and publications.
+"5G MEC" refers to a subset of MEC focusing on 5G access.
+We use the terms "Telco 5G Edge" and "5G MEC"